-- \\\\x\ deciduous tree: alder, maple, aspen, other - \\\x\ evergreen tree: fir, cedar, pine, other - \\\\\ shrubs - \\\x\ grass - \\\\\ pasture - \\\\ crop or grain - \\\\\ Orchards, vineyards or other permanent crops. - \\\\\ wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - \\\\\ water plants: water lily, eelgrass, milfoil, other - \\\\\ other types of vegetation b.
+- x deciduous tree: alder, maple, aspen, other

+- x evergreen tree: fir, cedar, pine, other

+- shrubs

+- x grass

+- pasture

+- crop or grain

+- Orchards, vineyards or other permanent crops.

+- wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other

+- water plants: water lily, eelgrass, milfoil, other

+- other types of vegetation

+b.
 What kind and amount of vegetation will be removed or altered?

 There is very little existing landscaping adjacent to the location for the proposed new light poles.
 The lighting pole locations at the south of the field have grassy areas that may be disturbed.
 The lighting pole locations at north of the field are adjacent to paved sidewalks and some grass.
-The grass will be returned to original conditions after the light installation is complete. and artificial turf will be removed or altered as necessary to install the light standards and replace the artificial turf.
+The grass will be returned to original conditions after the light installation is complete.
+The existing trees around the field perimeter will not be harmed by light pole installation.